jonro2955/job-tracker-client/tasks.md

+ViewPage:
-In PdfViewer, the tags text area is not being populated.
-Next, wire up the updater functions.
+-the tags text area is not being populated

-In the adder page, after a successful add operation, the user should be routed to the jobs page where they can see the new entry.
+-wire up the updater functions

 In jobs page, filter jobs by career, and tags.